 Several travel agencies in Kigali rent out saloons and 4x4s, with or without drivers.
 Rates vary according to whether you’ll be driving outside Kigali, and whether fuel is included.
 A 4x4 can cost from US$120 to US$200 per day including driver, depending on its type/size.
-If the deal excludes fuel, bear in mind that this is not cheap – more than US$1.50 per litre – and that most 4x4s have a heavy consumption.
+If the deal excludes fuel, bear in mind that this is not cheap – more than US$1.25 per litre – and that most 4x4s have a heavy consumption.

 If you rent a self-drive vehicle, be aware that Rwanda follows the continental and American custom of driving on the right side of the road.
 Check the vehicle over carefully and ask to take it for a test drive.
 Even if you’re not knowledgeable about the working of engines, a few minutes on the road should be sufficient to establish whether it has any seriously disturbing creaks, rattles or other noises.

 Roads are generally good but there are still some pot-holed sections along most routes which, together with the winding terrain and the tendency for Rwandans to drive at breakneck speeds and overtake on sharp or blind corners, necessitate a more cautious approach than one might take at home.

 Boat and rail

-It’s also possible to rent local dugouts for short excursions on the lake.
-Motor boats are also available for hire at Karongi, Rusizi and Rubavu.
+It’s also possible to rent local dugouts for short excursions on the lake, and motor boats are available for hire at Karongi, Rusizi and Rubavu.
 Small boats can be used to get around the smaller lakes, such as Burera, Ruhondo or Muhazi, by making an informal arrangement with the boat owner.